 Iron and Steel

-The Code of Practice was developed by Environment Canada in consultation with steel industry representatives and other stakeholders.
-The Code of Practice outlines best practices to reduce fugitive emissions of total particulate matter and volatile organic compounds.
+The proposed P2 Notice was developed by Environment and Climate Change Canada in consultation with steel industry representatives and other stakeholders.
+The proposed P2 Notice outlines the requirements for the steel sector related to the preparation and implementation of P2 plans regarding NOx, SO2 and Volatile Organic Compounds.
 The sector is subdivided into three sub-sectors: integrated mills, mini-mills and ilmenite smelting facilities.

-Environment Canada would like to extend an offer to consult on the draft Code of Practice.
+Environment and Climate Change Canada would like to extend an offer to consult on the proposed P2 Planning Notice.

 Mining and Processing Division